 With greater emphasis on Usability and Use in the endorsement process, there was a desire to further align the criteria with this emphasis and demonstrate NQF's desire that endorsed measures be in use in some accountability application.
-There was consensus among the CSAC that at the time of endorsement maintenance, measure developers should be required to demonstrate that the measure has been implemented in a public reporting or other accountability program since its endorsement.
+There was consensus among the CSAC that at the time of endorsement maintenance, measure developers should be required to demonstrate that the measure has been implemented in a public reporting or other accountability program (e.g., value-based purchasing, physician profiling) since its endorsement.
 In order to pass the Use criterion and be re-endorsed, a maintenance measure would have to satisfactorily demonstrate its use.
-The CSAC recognized that this requirement would make it more difficult for some measures to maintain endorsement given the difficulty for some developers to obtain information on the use of their measure.
+The CSAC recognized that this requirement would make it more difficult for some measures to maintain endorsement given the difficulty for some developers to obtain information on the use of their measures.
 However, even with these challenges, it was important for NQF-endorsed measures to meet this standard.